Andrews County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be able to obtain an occupational license (also known as a hardship license) in Texas.
+If your license is suspended, you may be able to obtain an Occupational Driver's License (ODL).

-• Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for a restricted license.
-There are court fees associated with the application.
+• Costs and Application Process: The application process involves filing a petition with the court and providing supporting documentation.
+There are associated court costs and fees.

-• IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+• IID Requirement: If your suspension was due to a second or subsequent DUI offense, or if your BAC was 0.15 or higher, you may be required to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an ODL.

 Getting Your License Back